-Note that there is a separate category for in-network and out-of-network providers when it comes to meeting your out-of-pocket limit.
-Only in-network provider expense applies to the in-network provider out-of-pocket limit and only out-of-network provider expense applies to the out-of-network provider out-of-pocket limit.
+OSU Student Health Services expense and in-network provider expense apply together toward the out-of-pocket limit.
+Out-of-network provider expense applies to the out-of-network provider out-of-pocket limit.

 Payments to providers

 Payment to providers is based on the prevailing or contracted PacificSource fee allowance for covered services.
 In-network providers accept the fee allowance as payment in full.
 Out-of-network providers are allowed to balance bill any remaining balance that your plan did not cover.
 Services of out-of-network providers could result in out-of-pocket expense in addition to the percentage indicated.